walles/vpixsh/README.md

 ### Before Johan can use it as his default shell

-- History collection
+- History persistence between sessions
-- Arrow up to go back in history
 - Suggestions from history
 - Basic completion of binaries, and arg file names
 - Smart completion